Eczbek/xieite/docs/namespaces/macros/forward.md

 &nbsp;

 ## Description
 A general utility for forwarding values.
-Includes a special case for avoiding unnecessarily materializing a temporary in `T x = XIEITE_FORWARD(T())`.
+Includes a special case for avoiding unnecessarily materializing a temporary, like in `T x = XIEITE_FORWARD(T())`.

 &nbsp;